liezzzlll/liezzzlll/aboutme.md

 > It is only with the heart that one can see rightly; what is essential is invisible to the eye.\
 > -Antoine de Saint-Exupéry, The Little Prince

-## Follow my social media for new content updates!
+## Subscribe and follow my social media for new content updates!
 My social media links are at the footer of this site.
 Since you made it this far, I assume you'd be interested in getting updates about any new content!
+Additionally, you can subscribe by filling out the form [here](https://liezzzlll.github.io/liezzzlll/subscribe/)!